CampagneLaboratory/variationanalysis/README.md

 by the model is written to the VCF field `INFO/model-probability[ZPVIZVB-pickrellNA18486_argonne]`.
 This indicates that the probability is for a somatic mutation in sample ZPVIZVB-pickrellNA18486_argonne.

 ## Contact
+This software is developed by members of the [Campagne laboratory](http://campagnelab.org).
 Please address any questions or feedback to the [Goby user forum](https://groups.google.com/forum/#!forum/goby-framework), or open an issue on GitHub.